zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 Shared Voicemail is a specialized type of voicemail.
 While personal voicemail is sent to a single user, allowing only that individual to access the message automatically, shared voicemail is delivered to a group, enabling any member of that group to access the message.

 Shared Voicemail integrates with Microsoft 365 Groups and can be accessed in Outlook or through the Calls section in a Microsoft Teams channel associated with the group.
 Although it can also connect to a distribution list or a mail-enabled security group, we recommend using a Microsoft 365 Group.
-Please refer to the table below for a comparison of the available options.
+For a comparison of the available options, refer to the following table:

 ||Microsoft 365 Groups|Distribution groups|Mail-enabled security groups|
 |:----|:----|:----|:----|